Ch00k/orthanc-cli/README.md

 ### Help

-To get a general idea of the usage run `orthanc help`.
+To get a general idea of the usage run `orthanc --help`.
 This will present the list of options, flags, and subcommands:

 ```
-$ orthanc help
+$ orthanc --help
 orthanc 0.1.0
 Andrii Yurchuk <ay@mntw.re>
 Command-line interface for Orthanc, an open-source, lightweight DICOM server